Programme Content and Eligibility

 The MSc Engineering Business Management, and MSc Supply Chain and Logistics Management are also accredited by the The Institute of Engineering and Technology (IET).
 On completion of certain core modules, successful candidates will be able to apply for partial CEng (FL).

 Please visit our Master's Degree pages to find the list of all compulsory modules on each MSc stream.

 There is no strict order to be followed when attending the modules, apart from the few exceptions below:

-- Improving Personal Performance is a pre-requisite for Leadership
+- Leading Performance is a pre-requisite for Leading Change

 - Project Planning, Management and Control is a pre-requisite for Managing the Multi Programme/Project Environment

 - Business and Operations Design is a pre-requisite for Lean Principles and Applications

 - Business Policy and Strategic Management is to be studied last.